Yandex Cloud

 • ACCESS_ROLE_PRODUCER

-4. In the network hosting the Managed Service for Apache Kafka® cluster, create a virtual machine with Ubuntu 20.04 and a public IP address.
+4. In the network hosting the Managed Service for Apache Kafka® cluster, create a VM running Ubuntu 20.04 with a public IP address.

-5. If you are using security groups, configure them to allow all required traffic between the Managed Service for Apache Kafka® cluster and the VM.
+5. If using security groups, configure them to allow all required traffic between your Managed Service for Apache Kafka® cluster and VM.

 1. If you do not have Terraform yet, install it.